jiazou-bigdata/spark-scripts/README.md

       cp ~/serverlist ~/spark_conf/slaves

-      NOTE: you need change master hostname in those files into your master hostname
+      NOTE: you need change master hostname in those files into your master hostname (use command:

+      sed -i 's/ip-172-31-85-114/ip-172-31-1-218/g' *

+      to simplify the configuration)

 # Step 2.
 Sync configuration files to each node: